 The community of Valdez shared with the planning team their perspective on what the future vision of their ideal community is.
-The community values, concerns, and aspirations that were shared with the planning team created the foundation for Plan Valdez.
-To date, throughout the 14-month long process, over 750 voices were heard through multiple opportunities to provide input.
-These opportunities included virtual public meetings, focus groups, commission meetings, and a community survey.
+These community values, concerns, and aspirations created the foundation for Plan Valdez.
+To date, throughout the 18-month long process, over 750 voices were heard through multiple opportunities to provide input.
+These opportunities included virtual public meetings, focus groups, City Commission and Board meetings, City Council work sessions, the community survey, and submitting comments in response to the release of the draft plan.

-The planning team held monthly meetings with the Comprehensive Planning Advisory Committee.
-Several meetings were held with the Planning and Zoning Commission, various City Board and Commissions, the Planning Department, and other City Departments.
+The planning team typically held monthly meetings with the Comprehensive Planning Advisory Committee throughout the process.
+Several meetings were held with the Planning and Zoning Commission, various City Boards and Commissions, the Planning Department, and other City Departments.
 Valuable input from these diverse groups of stakeholders also helped to shape the plan's vision.